Snickers: History

+In 2024, Mars and Jel Sert collaborated to market Snickers-flavored pudding and pie mix.

+Contents

 Ingredients

-The early (1939) ingredients list includes white sugar, sweet milk chocolate, corn syrup, peanuts, milk condensed with sugar, coconut oil, malted milk, whites of eggs and salt.
-By 2019, the ingredients for the original bar had been refined to milk chocolate (sugar, cocoa butter, chocolate, skim milk, lactose, milkfat, soy lecithin, artificial flavor), peanuts, corn syrup, sugar, palm oil, skim milk, lactose, salt, egg whites, artificial flavor.
+A circa 1939 ingredient list for the original bar included white sugar, sweet milk chocolate, corn syrup, peanuts, milk condensed with sugar, coconut oil, malted milk, egg whites and salt.
+By 2019, the ingredients for the original bar had been changed to: milk chocolate (sugar, cocoa butter, chocolate, skim milk, lactose, milkfat, soy lecithin), peanuts, corn syrup, sugar, palm oil, skim milk, lactose, salt, egg whites, artificial flavor.

 Caloric value

 The USDA lists the caloric value of a 2-ounce (57 gram) Snickers bar as 280 kcal.
-As of 2018, the United Kingdom bar has a weight of 48 g, with 245 kcal, and the Canadian bar 52 g with 250 kcal.
+As of 2018 a British markted bar has a weight of 48 g, with 245 kcal, and the Canadian bar 52 g with 250 kcal.

 Bar weight

 Over the years, the bar weight has decreased: Before 2009, in the UK a single Snickers bar had a weight of 62.5 g.
 This weight was subsequently reduced to 58 g in 2009, and to 48 g in 2013.
 In the United States the listed weight in 2018 was 52.7 g.
 In Australia, Snickers bars were originally made locally and weighed 53 g, however in the late 2010s production moved to China and the bars were shrunk to 50 g.
 In 2022, production returned to Australia and bars further reduced in weight to 44 g.